 - Temporary foreign workers will be permitted to enter New Brunswick subject to strict public health guidance, including 14-day isolation before beginning work;

-- Residents in Avignon Municipal Regional County, Listuguj First Nation and the Témiscouata Municipal Regional County of Quebec along the New Brunswick border will be allowed to enter the province for day trips starting Aug.
-1 if they pre-register and New Brunswick resident wishing to travel to these regions on day trips may also do so if they pre-register;
+- Residents in Avignon Municipal Regional County and Listuguj First Nation are allowed to enter the province for essential day trips only if they pre-register and New Brunswick residents wishing to travel to these regions on day trips may also do so if they pre-register;

 - Everyone is prohibited from knowingly approaching within two (2) metres of another person, except members of their household or as needed for work; and